Count Yorga, Vampire: Plot

-Michael alerts Hayes that Paul has gone to the mansion, and Hayes confides that Paul's lack of preparation will probably lead to his death.
-While mulling over his options, Hayes' girlfriend suggests involving the police, citing an eerily similar case of a baby being found in the woods, drained of its blood with bite wounds on the neck.
-He takes it to heart but is rejected as a deluded prankster following a recent rash of such calls.
-Hayes, Michael, and Donna go to the mansion themselves to inquire about Paul's whereabouts and keep Yorga active until sunrise.
-While Hayes distracts Yorga with enthusiastic questions about Yorga's occult experiments, Brudah rebuffs Michael's attempts to explore the mansion.
-Michael and Hayes switch places to keep Yorga off his guard, but Yorga becomes increasingly insistent that it is late and his guests must leave.
-Yorga distracts Hayes and strengthens his hypnotic control over Donna.
+Michael alerts Hayes that Paul has gone to the mansion.
+Hayes' girlfriend suggests involving the police, citing a similar case of a baby being found in the woods, drained of its blood.
+Hayes calls the police but is rejected as a prankster following a recent rash of such calls.
+Hayes, Michael, and Donna visit the mansion to inquire about Paul's whereabouts and keep Yorga active until sunrise.
+While Hayes distracts Yorga, Brudah rebuffs Michael's attempts to explore the mansion.
+Yorga eventually becomes insistent that his guests must leave.

-After leaving the manor, Hayes convinces Michael that killing Yorga will not be easy: vampires have greater strength and the wisdom that comes from living much longer than a "mere mortal".
-He also grimly adds they might have to kill Paul and Erica too if they have become vampires, since the vampire curse will make them evil and loyal to Yorga.
-They plan to attack later that afternoon in the hopes of killing Yorga in the daytime.
+After leaving, Hayes and Michael plan to kill Yorga in the daytime.
 Michael and Donna rest while Hayes studies vampire lore until he, too, falls asleep.

 Yorga awakens Donna telepathically and has her sabotage Michael's alarm clock before having her come to the mansion.
-On her arrival, Brudah rapes her.
-When Michael awakens, he finds Donna gone and that it is nearly evening when he calls to awaken Hayes.
-Despite knowing how dangerous their chances are, they stock up on stakes and makeshift crosses before heading to Yorga's mansion as night falls.
+There, Brudah rapes her.
+Michael awakens and finds Donna gone.
+It is nearly evening when he calls to awaken Hayes.
+Despite knowing how dangerous their chances are, they grab stakes and makeshift crosses before heading to the mansion as night falls.
 The two split up, and Yorga confronts Hayes.
-Both drop the pretense that Yorga is anything but a vampire, and Yorga leads Hayes into his basement where his vampire brides lie dormant.
-Hayes finds Erica's body among them, finding no heartbeat or pulse when he examines her.
-He then attacks Yorga with a cross and stake, while yelling out for Michael (who hears Hayes and begins to run in the direction of his call).
-Despite being held back by the cross, Yorga taunts Hayes while positioning him in front of his brides, then silently commanding them to awake and attack the unaware Hayes from behind.
-Hayes is forced to the floor and fed on by the vampire women.
+He leads Hayes into his basement where Hayes finds Erica's corpse among the dormant brides.
+He then attacks Yorga with a cross and stake, while yelling out for Michael.
+Yorga silently commands his brides to awake and attack Hayes.